CodingDango/sfml-calculator/README.md

 However, not all my time is spent on this project. <br> It's only for fun, even though the project idea is trivial

+# How to install
+Make sure you have SFML 2.6 Installed.
+Currently, this only version only works on windows. (since of the clipboard logic).

+!IMPORTANT - Make sure you cd into build when compiling and run.
+The assets will not load if so.

+1. Run `cmake ..` inside ./build folder.
+2. Run `ninja` inside the ./build folder.
+3. Run `./calculator` which is the program name/

 # Usability Controls

 ## Keyboard Inputs: